ericbirdsall/todos-performance/README.md

 The main files you will be working with are in `/imports/api`.
 There is a folder for each collection (todos and lists) containing Meteor methods (methods.js) and schema definitions (todos.js/lists.js).
 In the `server` folder for each collection you can find `publications.js` containing collection publications.

 #### Problem 1: Todo Completion Time
 Marking All Todos Complete (checkbox in the top right) is pretty slow.
 Use the [qualialabs:profile](https://github.com/qualialabs/profile) package to take a server-side profile and determine what is causing the slowness.
+The profiler can be found already installed in the meteor shell at `Performance.Profiler`.

 #### Problem 2: Polling Observes
 The application contains a polling observe.
 Use the [qualialabs:analyze-observes](https://github.com/qualialabs/analyze-observes) package found in the Meteor shell at `Performance.Analyze` to identify the polling observe and remove it.